ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ~~~
 {: #fig-deploy-joint-issuer title="Joint Attester and Issuer Deployment Model"}

-This model is useful if an Origin wants to offload attestation and issuance
+This model is useful if an Origin wants to offload attestation and issuance to a
-to a trusted entity.
-In this model, the Attester and Issuer share attestation
+trusted entity.
+In this model, the Attester and Issuer share an attestation
-context for the Client, which can be separate from the Origin's redemption context.
+context for the Client, which can be separate from the Origin's redemption
+context.

 For certain types of issuance protocols, this model separates attestation and redemption
 contexts.
 However, Issuance protocols that require the Issuer to learn information about